Courses of Study

 AY352f Global Activism: From Socialist Internationalism to Today Listed as Global Studies 352.
 Four credit hours.
 S. Razsa

-AY353f Globalization and Human Rights in China Listed as East Asian Studies 353.
-Fulfills anthropology's culture area requirement.
+[AY353] Globalization and Human Rights in China Listed as East Asian Studies 353.
 Four credit hours.
-S. Zhang
+S.

-AY355s Aging and Public Policy in East Asia Listed as East Asian Studies 355.
+[AY355] Aging and Public Policy in East Asia Listed as East Asian Studies 355.
 Four credit hours.
-S, I. Zhang
+S, I.

-AY365f Space, Place, and Belonging Examines the origins of human claims to belonging in particular places and landscapes.
+[AY365] Space, Place, and Belonging Examines the origins of human claims to belonging in particular places and landscapes.
 We consider embodied space, as well as how place produces and is produced by gender, race, and other social identities.
 Our analysis spans spatial scales, with a particular focus on the Americas.
 We examine the social processes of community formation, enabling connection even as they generate exclusions and boundaries; the infrastructures of place and community, their material deployment and how they enable particular forms of belonging; and how mobility in the contemporary moment contributes to the emergence of new identities as well vulnerabilities.
-Origins theme course.
+Prerequisite: Anthropology 112.
 Four credit hours.
-Tate

-[AY373] The Anthropology of Gender and Sexuality Gender and sexuality represent fundamental categories of human social and cultural experience; in every human society, understandings about gender and sexuality constitute powerful aspects of individual identity that shape and are shaped by key aspects of social relations and cultural belief.
+AY373f The Anthropology of Gender and Sexuality Gender and sexuality represent fundamental categories of human social and cultural experience; in every human society, understandings about gender and sexuality constitute powerful aspects of individual identity that shape and are shaped by key aspects of social relations and cultural belief.
 Yet specific beliefs and social structures vary tremendously across cultures.
 An investigation of the varied ethnography of gender and sexuality as well as important theoretical concerns: how meanings are attached to the human body, production and reproduction of gender hierarchies, and processes by which gender and sexual meanings (and associated social forms) may be transformed or contested in societies.
-Prerequisite: Anthropology 112 and a 200-level or higher anthropology course.
+Prerequisite: Anthropology 112 and one other anthropology course or permission of instructor.
 Four credit hours.
 U. Mills

 [AY483J] Honors in Anthropology Noncredit.